LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/1. Introduction to Machine Learning/Readme.md

 than build a train function with input is number of epochs and learning rate, when you call NeuralNet().train() it start to training your model.

 build a test function to do the testing on your testing set

+If you finsih all the things,:partying_face: congratulation :hugs: :100: You're cool :cowboy_hat_face: